rozek/notes-on-gundb/README.md

 (t.b.w)

-### Text with Operational Transformation ###
+### Sharing Text with Operational Transformation ###

 GunDBs conflict resolution uses a "last-write-wins" strategy - which may work well with fine-granulated data structures, but may be really frustrating when multiple users try to work on the same text.
+Fortunately, there are already several other conflict resolution mechanisms - and one of them (called "Operational Transformation") has been especially developed for text sharing

 (t.b.w)